 In this article we will address the last two and in the future we will go through the others, point by point, since they require a great depth of analysis.

 The concept of recovery could be understood as the body's ability to return to values of homeostasis (balance) after having received training for a given period of time.
 The objective of training is that once this new balance is restored, is in a higher physiological state than when we started training .

 This is called positive overcompensation and keeping it constant will result in good recovery training after training.

 As we discussed in the previous section, improving will depend on having a good recovery.
 But beyond continuing to improve our sporting level, the importance of recovering well also affects other areas outside of sport.

 Performing physical activity is recommended, we dare to say that it is essential for any human being since we are designed to move, and a lot!
 Different studies determine that we should move between 5 to 8 hours a day… but training is something else!

-Training for a competitive purpose or with physiological improvement objectives implies added stress for our body that, without a doubt, will be beneficial for health, as long as let's consider the recovery.
+Training for a competitive purpose or with objectives of physiological improvement implies an added stress for our body that, without a doubt, will be beneficial for health, as long as let's take into account the recovery.

 Otherwise, the stimuli of vigorous intensity training can have undesirable results for our well-being:

 These are some of the aspects that we must avoid by correctly approaching the recovery of each training session.

 01. 02 | What are the fundamental aspects for a good recovery?